stackbit-projects/passivebot-e1420/content/pages/index.md

         media_position: left
         media_width: sixty
       - title: Optimize Your Maximum Daily Earnings
-        content: >-
+        content: >
-          With YourGoal you will be more productive and organized.
-Overcome procrastination and achieve your goals.
+          Community-driven input on get-paid-to websites ensures that with Passivebot you will be more productive and organized.
+Overcome procrastinating researching for legit GPT sites and achieve your goals.
         actions:
           - label: Learn More
             url: /thank-you